Introduction

 A number of helpful films on using the iCT are available on our NIHRtv Youtube channel, including an introduction to iCT study submissions and assigning your costing to an NHS site.

-In response to feedback from users, a number of changes have been made in the iCT:
+We are continually improving the iCT in response to feedback from users, recent changes made in the iCT include:

 - The availability of a ‘Setup & Close-down’ separate to the per-participant budget at the study level.
 This allows Company Representatives to add generic Setup & Close-down activities to the iCT from the start of their submission, rather than only at the site level following validation.